Atlantic,

 under the influence of the prevailing Atlantic westerlies, with their

-clouds and showers; conversely, though less often, the whole of France
+clouds and showers; conversely at other times the whole of France

 can be dominated by continental air masses, leaving hardly a cloud in